Team discussing business in Chile

 Understanding Labor Laws in Panama

 Understanding labor laws in Panama is crucial as an expanding company looking to hire staff.
-Panama offers competitive conditions for doing business – it has the lead in economic growth in Central America which draws much attention from foreign investors.
-The country’s estimated GDP growth for 2019 is 3.7%, and it has a reported GDP per capita of US$15,642.
-Furthermore, Panama is expected to continue experiencing stable growth in 2020.
+The country offers competitive conditions for doing business – it leads in economic growth in Central America, drawing much attention from foreign investors.
+The country has increased GDP per capita dramatically and has a reported GDP per capita (PPP) of USD$42,738.
+Furthermore, Panama is expected to continue experiencing stable growth for the future.

 The Panama Canal strongly supports international commerce activities, and the country has developed a set of incentives that favor foreign investment.
-As an employer entering this market, you must comply with all current labor laws when hiring staff in Panama.
+As an employer entering this market, you must comply with all current labor laws in Panama when hiring staff.
+While most regulations are similar to neighboring countries, there are some peculiarities in the country.

-Labor laws in Panama: Know the Labor Code & Employment Laws
+Labor laws in Panama: Know the labor code

 Labor and employment in Panama is governed by the Labor Code.
 This code was adopted through Cabinet Decree N. 152 of March 1971, reformed by Law N. 44 of August 1995 and it specifies norms to regularize labor.